Raychen0617/yolov5_optimization/docs/_build/html/_sources/nas/overview.md.txt

 - Oneshot NAS: One-shot NAS algorithms leverage weight sharing among models in neural architecture search space to train a supernet, and use this supernet to guide the selection of better models.
 This type of algorihtms greatly reduces computational resource compared to independently training each model from scratch (Multi-trial NAS).
 The following figure shows how Oneshot NAS trains a supernet.
 ![](./oneshot.png)

+## Pros and Cons
+Pros:
+- NAS can significantly increase the accuracy of models.
+- Multi-trail NAS can even add time limits to ensure both accuracy and efficiency of models.

+Cons:
+- The training time for NAS is extremely long (especially Multi-trail NAS).

 ## Tutorials

 [One shot nas on yolov5 backbone](./oneshot.md) <br><br>